Submissions

 • The submission file is in OpenOffice, Microsoft Word, or RTF document file format.

-• All DOIs for the references have been provided, when available.
+• All DOIs for the references have been provided, where available.
+These can be searched here if necessary: crossref.org

 Author Guidelines